State Street subway: History

 In November 1985, work began to extend the State Street subway south from its original portal at 13th and State Street, where it connected to the South Side main Line, and the Englewood and Jackson Park branches, in order to connect the State Street subway to the Dan Ryan branch.
 The subway extension was completed by January 25, 1990, but did not immediately enter passenger service.
 On February 21, 1993, the CTA color-coded the lines and made the State Street subway and Dan Ryan Branch part of the present day Red Line.
 Trains were rerouted through the new subway extension to the Dan Ryan Branch which runs to 95th/Dan Ryan, while the South Side Elevated branch became part of the present day Green Line.

 On April 13, 1992, during the Chicago flood 250000000 gal of water poured into Chicago's subways and the basements of nearby buildings.
 Service through the State Street subway was stopped temporarily, while water was pumped out of the tunnels.

 On November 18, 1997, the station at Lake permanently opened as an independent station, offering transfers to the elevated State/Lake station.
 Lake was originally part of the Washington station.
-On October 23, 2006, the Washington station closed due to the Block 37 superstation project.
+On October 23, 2006, the Washington station closed due to the Block 37 project.